TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/Firewall Ports.md

 ![](Pasted%20image%2020230216092135.png)

-Select the rule apply on, I have selected all as I am runniong fr
+Select the rule apply on, I have selected all as I am running from a local personal network

 ![](Pasted%20image%2020230216092148.png)

+Give the rule a name.

+80,443 - inbound - Tosca Web Access
+80,443 - outbound - Tosca External We Access
+5000,5002,5003,5005 - inbou

 ![](Pasted%20image%2020230216092210.png)